 At 25 lbs, The PX-350 is lightweight, and indeed on the radar of excellent gigging keyboards.
 Performing musicians tend to travel with units weighing 30 lbs or less to minimize hassle.
 The PX-350’s portable design makes it near perfect for gigging.
 On top of portability, this digital piano has modest dimensions and easily fits in tight areas.
 Regardless of the room size, the PX-350 delivers a high-quality playing experience.

 Specifications of Casio Privia PX-350

-The Casio PX350 features a total of 250 sounds, which is quite impressive considering the quality of them.
-With this number of sounds, you'll have a considerable amount of inspiration to create and experiment.
+The Casio PX350 features a total of 250 sounds, which is quite impressive considering the quality of each sound.
+With this number of sounds, you’ll have a considerable amount of inspiration to create and experiment.
 The tones divide into several instrument categories that are easily accessible.

 You’ll likely enjoy the stellar sound effects, including 4 chorus types, 4 reverb types, damper resonance, an auto harmonizer, pitch-bend wheel, and a brilliance setting.
 After finding your ideal sound settings, you can jam along to six different demo songs and indulge in 300 music presets.
 These built-in songs are entertaining, but can also be excellent for practicing.